The first thing you’ll notice about my son is his love for doors.

 - Behavioral (ex: intentionally shaking leg)

-When we first discovered that our son had a fascination for doors, I was excited because it not only indicated that he showed a preference for something, but that he noticed that doors exist!
+When we first discovered that our son had a fascination for doors, I was excited because it indicated that he had a preference for something.

 As a mother, I was thrilled that he was able to focus on one task, and as I teacher, I was ecstatic that he was able to generalize the skill of opening/closing (sometimes very complex types of knobs) to any door he encountered.